OpenElements/open-elements-website/content/posts/2023-06-22-logging-facades-for-java.md

 title: "Logging Facades for Java"
 date: 2023-06-22
 author: hendrik
 excerpt: "Logging is an important part of error analysis.
-However, consolidating different logging libs in Java applications is always a challenge."
+However, consolidating different logging libs in Java applications is always a challenge.
+If you want to know how several different logging libs in a single application can be handled, this post is for you."
 categories: [Java]
 origin: https://www.heise.de/blog/Logging-Facades-fuer-Java-7355974.html
 preview_image: "/posts/2023-06-22-logging-facades-for-java/preview.jpg"
 ---

-After covering best practices and pitfalls in the [first post on Java logging](https://www.heise.de/blog/Best-Practices-und-Anti-Pattern-beim-Logging-in-Java-und-anderen-Sprachen-7336005.html), I now want to look at using logging in a large project.
+After covering best practices and pitfalls in the [first post on Java logging](https://open-elements.com/posts/2023/02/07/best-practices-and-anti-pattern-for-logging-in-java-and-other-languages/), I now want to look at using logging in a large project.
 Problems often arise in this area between different logging frameworks, and consolidating the entire application logging can sometimes be difficult.

 To better understand the issue, I'll start with a very simple example, almost the "Hello World" of logging.